April 27- 5th grade field trip to Mystery Cave and Forestville

 Social Studies: We continue to learn about the U.S. Constitution and are beginning our study on the Bill of Rights.

 Reading and Language: We began our study of persuasive writing.
 Students also began a six-week book club in which they will meet once a week to discuss a novel.

 From Mrs. Nowack:

-Language: Students have begun outlining and researching for their persuasive letters.
+Language: Students have started writing their persuasive letters.
+They also wrote pen-pal letters to Carrie Lee 4th graders.
 We continue with weekly routines of daily writing, daily language review, and word work.

-Reading: This week we wrapped up fact and opinion and focused on some general reading fluency and comprehension skills.
+Reading: This week we started new guided reading rotations; students are reading a variety of genres.
 Students should continue to read 20 minutes every day from their independent reading books.

 From Mr. Peterson: